mbloch/mapshaper/README.md

 ### Interactive tool

-The mapshaper distribution includes the script `mapshaper-gui`, which opens mapshaper's web interface in a browser.
+The mapshaper distribution includes the script `mapshaper-gui`, which runs mapshaper's web interface locally.
 You can also visit [mapshaper.org](http://www.mapshaper.org) to use mapshaper online.

 Browser compatibility: mapshaper works well in recent versions of Chrome and Firefox.
 Large files (say, >200MB) may cause out-of-memory errors in Chrome.
 Exporting is not supported in Safari.
 Mapshaper appears to work in Opera 15+ and Internet Explorer 11.